Fontaine's property (Pm) at the maximal ramification break: The reduced case

 We show that there exists an unramified Galois extension $K' / K$ with Galois group isomorphic to a subgroup of $G$ such that the following holds: Let $k'$ be the residue field of $K'$ and let $L' = L K'$, $E' = E K'$ and $N_{\eta'}$ be the unramified base changes by $K' / K$.
-Then we can extend $N_{\eta'}$ to an morphism $\tilde{N}_{\eta'}$ so as to obtain the following commutative diagram with exact rows of sheaves of abelian groups on $\pfpqc{k'}$:
+Then we can extend $N_{\eta'}$ to a morphism $\tilde{N}_{\eta'}$ such that we have the following commutative diagram with exact rows of sheaves of abelian groups on $\pfpqc{k'}$: